It costs a business an average of more than £30,000 to replace an employee.

 The Googles and Facebooks of this world spend millions on new offices.
 The slides, ball pits, sleep pods and gyms in these offices have become one of the hallmarks of Silicon Valley.

-These kind of office 'perks' rarely make it the real world, but it's important that SMEs understand why the tech giants deck out their offices with such crazy features.
+These kinds of office 'perks' rarely make it to the real world, but it's important that SMEs understand why the tech giants deck out their offices with such crazy features.

-Second, these office designs reinforce company culture.
-Tech companies might say that the crazy office environments represent their creativity, or their desire to innovate.
+Second: the designs reinforce company culture.
+Tech companies might say that the crazy office environments represent their creativity or their desire to innovate.

-Third, these offices are a pleasure to work in.
-Employee productivity is high and the number of facilities available means that employees can practically live at work if they like.
+Third: they're a pleasure to work in.
+Employee productivity is high and the number of facilities available means that employees can practically live at work if they like (but we don't recommend this).

 So, how does this translate to SMEs?